 Meet Tom Angleberger, the creative mind behind the Origami Yoda series as well as other delightfully funny stories for kids (like Horton Halfpott : Or, The Fiendish Mystery of Smugwick Manor; or, The Loosening of M'Lady Luggertuck's Corset — with a glow-in-the-dark cover, of course!).
-Many of Angleberger's stories are filled with his own vivid memories of middle school — the good, the bad and the awkward.
+Angelberger has Aspergers (he calls it his superpower), and many of his stories are filled with his own vivid memories of middle school — the good, the bad and the awkward.
 Angleberger illustrates all of his books, cartoon-style.

 Angleberger grew up in Virginia's Shenandoah Valley as a self-described "nerdy kid."
 When he was six, he saw his first Star Wars movie (thrilling!) — that inspired a lifelong passion for the series and its characters.